hopegardenuk/hopegarden.uk/content/english/blog/240914-hope-garden-go.md

 ---
 title: The Hope Garden Is Go
-description: A workshop introducing the Hope Garden kickstarts the project (although a vast amount of work has been done over the past couple of years!)
+description: A workshop introducing the Hope Garden kickstarts the project, followed by a wildlife ID workshop onsite in the afternoon
 date: 2024-09-14T13:44:41+01:00
 author: Jake Rayson
 tags: